UW General Studies

 Deadlines

-Please note that our deadlines — which align with the time schedule deadlines — are nearly 3 quarters in advance of the quarter in which you want to teach.
+Please note that our deadlines are nearly 3 quarters in advance of the quarter in which you want to teach.

-Note: All deadlines are Fridays by 5 p.m.
-If you are ever unsure about when to submit your materials, please email genst@uw.edu.
+Note: If you are ever unsure about when to submit your materials, please email genst@uw.edu.

 Teaching support and resources

-Staff Teaching Community (STC) — Formerly UAA Staff Teaching Committee, the STC is a learning community established to create space for staff members and other instructors to come together, discuss teaching and share resources with one another.
+Staff Teaching Community (STC) — The STC is a learning community established to create space for staff members and other instructors to come together, discuss teaching and share resources with one another.
 This community tries to come together several times a quarter to discuss thoughtful teaching practices.
 The committee is open to UAA staff instructors and other staff members across campus interested in teaching.
 If you are interested in joining or would like to be added to our listserv, please contact Ryan Burt (rburt@uw.edu).

 Center for Teaching and Learning — For additional information on teaching, you may want to explore the resources available through the Center for Teaching and Learning.